openstack/openstack-manuals/doc/admin-guide/source/telemetry-data-retrieval.rst

 The following publisher types are supported:

+direct
+    It can be specified in the form of ``direct://?dispatcher=http``.
+The dispatcher's options include database, file, http, and gnocchi.
+For more details on dispatcher, see :ref:`telemetry-storing-samples`.
+    It emits data in the configured dispatcher directly, default configuration (the form is ``direct://``) is database dispatcher.
+    In the Mitaka release, this method can only emit data to the database dispatcher, and the form is ``direct://``.

 notifier
     It can be specified in the form of ``notifier://?option1=value1&option2=value2``.
 It emits data over